gemyneye/RockPaperScissors/README.md

 ## Next Steps / Possible Enhancements

-(Not required, but adding this makes your repo look thoughtful and future-oriented.)

 Add a simple browser UI with buttons

 Display results inside the webpage instead of the console